Worthwelle/Alphonic/README.md

 The alphabets in this library are provided not only as-is, but also as-were.
 That is, these alphabets are provided as they were originally defined.
 This means that the characters supported by each alphabet differ.
 Some alphabets cover only the [classical Latin alphabet](https://en.wikipedia.org/wiki/Latin_alphabet#Classical_Latin_alphabet), some include numbers, some include language-specific Latin characters (such as the various letters with [diacritical](https://en.wikipedia.org/wiki/Diacritic) marks), and some include punctuation and figure-specific characters.

 These limitations can be overcome using the `add_symbol` function, which allows adding characters to a particular alphabet on a one-time-only basis.
-A fill-in function will be provided in a future version of the library that will allow adding a list of characters only if the characters don't already exist in the alphabet.
-This will, naturally, be a non-standard use of the alphabet
+To fill in only missing symbols in multiple alphabets, the `add_symbol` or `add_symbols` functions can be used with `$overwrite` set to false.
+This will, naturally, be a non-standard use of the alphabet.

 More information on creating custom alphabets will be available in the near future.